 This experience makes Richard uniquely qualified to be a leader in IAPMO’s Uniform Evaluation Service.
 His focus remains on customer service, both to the users and report holders.

 “I am very excited about being at IAPMO and the opportunity to compete in the marketplace,” Mr. Beck said.
 “Competition makes everyone better — it’s the American way.”

 Mr. Beck holds a BSME from the University of Alabama and is a Registered Professional Engineer in the states of Alabama, California and Georgia.
 He has certification by ICC as a Master Code Professional (MCP), Certified Building Official (CBO), and by the state of Florida as a Building Official and Plan Examiner.

 Brian Gerber, P.E. is the Vice President of Technical Operations - Uniform Evaluation Service.

-With memberships in the American Concrete Institute, American Institute of Steel Construction, ASTM International, and the Structural Engineers Association of California, Brian actively participates in these organizations to further the engineering profession.
+With memberships in the American Concrete Institute, American Iron and Steel Institute, American Institute of Steel Construction, ASTM International, and the Structural Engineers Association of California, Brian actively participates in these organizations to further the engineering profession.
 He has received awards and fellowships for his contributions.

 Brian holds degrees in engineering and business, and is a registered structural engineer.
-His research efforts have been detailed in technical papers and presentations delivered to prominent structural engineering organizations such as the National Council of Structural Engineering Associations, the Structural Engineers World Congress, the International Institute for FRP in Construction, and the International Federation for Structural Concrete Congress (fédération internationale du béton).
+His research efforts have been detailed in technical papers and presentations delivered to prominent structural engineering organizations such as the American Society of Civil Engineers, the National Council of Structural Engineering Associations, the Structural Engineers World Congress, the International Institute for FRP in Construction, and the International Federation for Structural Concrete Congress (fédération internationale du béton).

 Barry A. Johnson, P.E. is a Director at Uniform Evaluation Services.